-Forensic, psychotherapy, Personality disorders, schema focused therapy, cognitive-behavioural, therapy skills, experiential techniques
+Forensic, psychotherapy, Personality disorders, schema focused therapy, cognitive-behavioural,

-Faculty of Psychology and Neuroscience Faking Good, Faking Bad
+Faking Good, Faking Bad

 This course will deal with illness fabrication (faking bad) and illness denial (faking good) in forensic contexts.
 It will look into phenomena of fantasy proneness and related concepts such as pseudologia fantastica and super normality.
 Also, attention will be given to defendants or claimants who feign conditions such as Post Traumatic Stress Disorder (PTSD), psychosis, and memory disorders.
 The psychometric detection of feigning is also relevant and therefore included in this topic.